periplume/ntnx-api/README.md

 # ntnx-api
 A containerized collection of command-line api tools for Nutanix.

+You say API, I say let's *see it* in action.
+Everything is programmable.
+Unbind yourself.
+Automate!

 Design goal: a simplified, predictable, and easily reproducable development environment for the lazy among us.
 Meant as a LAB environment for *demonstration* purposes only.
 Terminal (command line) only.